Treasury Secretary Mnuchin says U.S. and China have agreed on the trade deal enforcement mechanism

 Breaking News Emails

-Treasury Secretary Steven Mnuchin said the U.S. and China are making progress on a trade deal.
+Treasury Secretary Steven Mnuchin said Wednesday that the U.S. and China were making progress on a trade deal.

+“We are really focused on the execution of the documents," he added.

-Mnuchin revealed that the meeting with Chinese Vice Premier Liu He on Tuesday was “very productive.”
+Mnuchin said that the meeting with Chinese Vice Premier Liu He on Tuesday was “very productive.”

-“We went into late last night, and we have another call scheduled for next morning...we still have some important issues to address but both sides are working very hard on this agreement,” Mnuchin said.
+“We went into late last night, and we have another call scheduled for next morning," Mnuchin said.
+"We still have some important issues to address but both sides are working very hard on this agreement.”

 “We are hopeful we can do this quickly, but we are not going to set an arbitrary deadline,” Mnuchin said.
 “If we can complete this agreement, this will be the most significant changes to the economic relationship between the U.S. and China in really the last 40 years.
 The opening up of the Chinese economy will be a tremendous opportunity with structural changes that will benefit U.S. workers and U.S. companies.”